makarov-gv/makarov-gv.github.io/README.md

 - Configured, tested, and integrated electronic modules into the company’s software ecosystem.
 - Validated use cases for the Pioneer educational drone line and authored explanatory documentation.

-Professional achievements:
+Achievements:
 - Contributed to organizing the nationwide competition “Personnel for the Digital Industry,” delivering complete design-and-engineering solutions in the “Cyberdrome 2023” contest format.

-### Junior Programmer — Geoscan Group (Jun 2024–Feb 2025)
+### Junior Software Engineer — Geoscan Group (Jun 2024–Feb 2025)
-Software Department.
+Software Department

 Responsibilities:
 - Developed and trained ML models (CNNs, transformers) for computer vision tasks in geospatial analytics.